HtetthuAung283/vehicle-detection-and-tracking/README.md

 #### 3.6 Save Classifier

-For later usage and to not have the classifier created every time the program is called, I saved the classifier in a pickle file
+For later usage I saved the classifier in a pickle file.

 ### 4. Detect Vehicles in Video